This is Part 1 of our Dark Kitchen series, you can find Part 2 here.

 3. Tips and Tricks

-If you’re starting a brand from scratch, here are few tips to make it more viable.
+If you’re starting a a dark kitchen brand from scratch, here are few tips to make it more viable.
 Start with your menu.
 Keep to a minimal menu with a few key offerings with good margins.
 A short menu makes it easier for customers to choose from if they're not already familiar with your food.
 Make sure to think about delivery fees when it comes to price point and factor these into your margins.

 You’ll need to test that each of your items travel well, can sit in a box for thirty minutes and still live up to quality standards.
 You mustn’t forget about packaging either.
 Not all packaging is created equal.
 Be sure to have the correct sized tupperware and boxes to stop your food jostling about.